 Once the vegetables are tender, it’s time to add the seasoned plantains.
 Gently stir them into the mixture, being careful not to break them up too much.

-Pour in the coconut milk, along with the juice of the remaining lemon.
+Pour in the coconut milk, the palm oil along with the juice of the remaining lemon.
 Bring the mixture to a gentle simmer, then reduce the heat to low.
 Let it cook for about 10-15 minutes, or until the plantains are tender and have absorbed the flavors of the sauce.

 Finish by stirring the fresh cilantro and adjusting the seasoning with salt and pepper to taste.